SignalGo/SignalGo-full-net/README.md

 Install-Package SignalGo.JavaScript.Client

 # Pull Requests
 I welcome all pull requests from you guys!
-PLease folow these 3 basic rules:
+Please follow these 3 basic rules:
   1. Match coding style (braces, spacing, etc.)
-  2. If its a feature, bugfix, or anything please only change code to what you specify.
+  2. If it's a feature, bugfix, or anything please only change code to what you specify.
   3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)